Donaldson-Thomas invariants of length 2 flops: Preservation of Superpotentials under Auto-Equivalences

 \section{Preservation of Superpotentials under Auto-Equivalences}

-Let $Y\to \Spec R$ be a flopping contraction as before, which is (at least in a neighbourhood of the flopping curve $\curve$) described by a Jacobi algebra $A=\Jac(Q,W)$.
-In this section we relate the DT-theory of objects in $\D^b_\curve(Y) \simeq \D^b_\nilp(A)$ to their deformation theory, as represented by some Calabi--Yau enhancement.
-The Calabi--Yau structure endows every stable module $M \in \nilp A \subset \D^b_\nilp(A)$ with a minimal potential $\cW_M$ which determines the BPS invariants.
+The goal of this section is to prove Proposition \ref{prop:BPSequiv} using an enhancement of the derived category $\D^b_\nilp(A)$ of nilpotent modules over the Jacobi algebra $A=\Jac(Q,W)$.
+This enhancement captures the Calabi--Yau structure of $A$, and endows modules $M \in \nilp A \subset \D^b_\nilp(A)$ with a quiver with minimal potential $(\cQ_{M},\cW_{M})$, which expresses its deformation theory.
+The latter potential determines the contribution of $M$ and its self-extensions to to the DT theory of $A$.

-In this model it becomes possible to compare potentials of different objects $M$ and $N$ related by $N \simeq F(M)$ via a \emph{standard} derived equivalence $F$, i.e. a derived equivalence that lift to an enhancement of $\D^b(A)$.
-This includes in particular all tilting functors defined in section \ref{sec:stables}.
-Any standard equivalence has an action on Hochschild homology
+Working with this enhancement, it becomes possible to compare potentials of different objects $M$ and $N$ related by $N \simeq F(M)$ via a \emph{standard} derived equivalence $F$, i.e. a derived equivalence that lifts to the enhancement of $\D^b(A)$.
+This includes in particular all tilting functors defined in \S\ref{sec:stables}.
+Such an equivalence has an action on Hochschild homology